Trump says Israel has to get Gaza war over 'fast,' warns it is 'losing the PR war'

 The presumptive GOP nominee, who has criticized President Joe Biden for being insufficiently supportive of Israel, also appeared to question the tactics of the Israeli military as the civilian death toll in Gaza continues to mount.
 Since Hamas militants attacked Israel on Oct.
 7, Israel's military has battered the territory, killing more than 30,000 Palestinians, according to the Gaza Health Ministry, and creating a humanitarian catastrophe.

 He specifically criticized Israel's decision to release footage of its offensive actions.
-Throughout the war, the Israeli military has released videos of airstrikes and other attacks striking what it describes as “terrorist infrastructure.”
+Throughout the war, the Israeli military has released videos of airstrikes and other attacks against what it describes as “terrorist infrastructure.”

 “They shouldn’t be releasing tapes like that," he said.
 “That’s why they’re losing the PR war.
 They, Israel is absolutely losing the PR war.”